bkuslitskiy/Compare-TV-Shows-V4/memory-bank/progress.md

 - Following a phased approach to implementation
 - Using standard CSS instead of Tailwind's @apply directive to avoid utility class recognition issues
 - Implementing a safelist in Tailwind config for commonly used utility classes
+- Using react-window for virtualized lists to improve performance with large datasets
+- Implementing caching with localStorage to reduce API requests
+- Using memoization and batch processing for optimizing the comparison algorithm
+- Adding pagination for search results to improve load times and user experience

 ## Milestones